Writing custom django-admin commands¶

 The actual logic of the command.
 Subclasses must implement this method.

-A management command which takes one or more installed application names as arguments, and does something with each of them.
+A management command which takes one or more installed application labels as arguments, and does something with each of them.

 A management command which takes one or more arbitrary arguments (labels) on the command line, and does something with each of them.